 If you’re sexually active it’s recommended you get an STI check every 12 months, and if you have an increased number of sexual partners it’s recommended you have more frequent checks.

-For more information on STIs and STI testing, or to get an STI test, contact Stigma Health today!
+More information on STIs and STI testing, or get an STI test today!

 Safe sex is getting tested regularly.